 IVF Treatment and Process

 Before starting medication, you attend an orientation at the IVF clinic.
-This step is important because there are several parts to the treatment.
-I scheduled mine with the nursing team and was looking forward to learning everything.
-My mum came with me, armed with plenty of questions, just as I expected!
-Two friendly nurses greeted us, and we went into a small office to go through the details.
-I was able to ask all my questions and left feeling much more prepared.
+This is an important appointment; bring a notepad, because there are several parts to the treatment plan.
+My mum came with me to the orientation, armed with plenty of questions, just as I expected!
+Two friendly nurses met with us, and we went through the steps in detail.
+I was able to ask all my questions and left feeling confident and prepared.

 Here’s how the process was explained to me: